-There is no obligation to conduct CDD in accordance with POCA for retainers involving nonrelevant financial businesses.
+There is no obligation to conduct CDD in accordance with POCA for retainers involving non-relevant financial businesses.

-4.3.1.1 Existing business relationships before 1st February 2018
+4.3.1.1 Existing business relationships before 1st February 2018 have existing high-risk clients that you have previously identified, you may consider applying the new CDD standard sooner than for low risk clients.

 You must apply CDD measures at appropriate times to existing clients on a risk- sensitive basis.
 You are not required to apply CDD measures to all existing clients immediately after 1st February 2018.
 Where you have verified a client's identity to a previously applicable standard then, unless circumstances indicate the contrary, the risk is likely to be low.
-If you have existing high risk clients that you have previously identified, you may consider applying the new CDD standard sooner than for low risk clients.
+If you